garrandall/popular-music-data/tracks/hanky-panky-madonna.md

 I don't want you to thank me, you can just spank me.
 Mmm.

-Some guys like to sweet talk, and others, they like to tease, Tie my hands behind my back and, ooo, I'm in ecstasy.
+Some guys like to sweet talk, and others, they like to tease, Tie my hands behind my back and, oo, I'm in ecstasy.
 Don't slobber me with kisses, I can get that from my sisters, Before I get too cranky, you better...